drmikehenry/install-linux/install-linux.md

   TODO: figure out how to globally provide a `.desktop` override for all users.

-- (manual) After disabling, remove cached Tracker files:
+- MANUAL After disabling, remove cached Tracker files:

       tracker3 reset -s -r